-Here’s what you don’t need…
+Here’s what you don’t need.

-To dominate Black Friday, you don’t need any of that.
+You don’t need any of that.
 So, that’s not what we built.

-Instead, we created a week-by-week Black Friday social media campaign calendar that you can actually use.
+Week-by-week Black Friday social media campaign calendar you can actually use.

 It’s all here …

-We also excluded a number of Q4 holidays that show up on other calendars — not to mention notes about hashtags, tweets, and “going viral” because those social media marketing tips simply do not drive consistent wins this time of year.
+We also excluded a number of Q4 holidays that show up on other calendars — not to mention notes about hashtags, tweets, and “going viral” — because those social media marketing tips simply do not drive consistent wins this time of year.

 None of the work-day events within the calendar are set in stone.
 Each should be updated as you plan.